Porting Applications using Recipes

 • Duplicated names

-Some recipes for Rust programs can duplicate the program name on the binary (name_name), you can also use this command to fix these cases.
+Some recipes for Rust programs can duplicate the program name on the binary (name_name), you can also use the command above to fix these cases.

 Change the active source code folder